demeketemesgen1158/Hospital-Management-System-HMS/README.md

 - **Manage Diagnosis Tasks and Records:** Manage tasks and records related to patient diagnosis efficiently.
 - **Chat:** Engage in communication with other users for streamlined operations.
 - **View Profile:** Access and manage diagnosis profiles easily.

+Each port offers a range of features tailored to specific user roles, ensuring efficient hospital management and high-quality patient care.
+For detailed instructions on using each port and maximizing the benefits of the HMS, please refer to the corresponding sections in this repository.

 ## Usage